- Email: email@example.com

 It’s up to you when you vote – you can do it straightaway – but ensure you complete your ballot paper in secret and don’t let anyone else vote for you.

 Once everything is complete, post it back yourself.
 If you can’t do that, give it to somebody you know and trust to do it for you.
+Make sure you send it back so that it arrives by 10pm on election day.
+If it arrives later than this, your vote won't be counted.

 If you need help filling in your postal vote, call the Elections team on 0161 770 4718.